© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ty Lettice Roman road is a scheduled monument protected by Cadw under reference RD260.
 View the official record →

-Ty Lettice Roman road is a Roman road in Radnorshire, Wales, designated as a Scheduled Ancient Monument.
+Ty Lettice Roman road is a Roman road in Radnorshire, Wales, forming part of the network of military and commercial routes that connected Roman settlements across the region during the imperial occupation.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD260.

 Ty Lettice Roman road dates from the roman period, and is classified as a road.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ty Lettice Roman road is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD260.